 I love the red chair in this picture and I think the fireplace helps too!

 Keeping your air conditioning system properly maintained helps your home’s heating and cooling system last longer, operate more efficiently and just as importantly to most of us, keeps energy costs lower.
-While there is no substitute for annual maintenance by a professional air conditioning repair service, there are some things that you may be able to do yourself to keep your home’s air conditioner and heater working properly in between regularly scheduled service.
+There is no substitute for annual maintenance by a professional air conditioning repair service, but, according to Conditioned Air Solutions (www.conditionedairsolutions.com) there are some things that you may be able to do yourself to keep your home’s air conditioner and heater working properly in between regularly scheduled service.